bentlema/puppet-tutorial-pe/tutorial/vbox/04-Install-Puppet-Agent.md

 will always get the name we want, rather than letting puppet try and pick it for us.

+There are other params we may wish to pass in to the install script as well.
+You can pass in any config item that makes sense.
+Just run `puppet config print` to see the possibilities.

+Also, to read more about passing parameters to the agent installer, see:  https://docs.puppet.com/pe/latest/install_agents.html#passing-configuration-parameters-to-the-install-script

 ### Summary

 At this point we have: